ENCCS/gpu-programming/content/3-gpu-problems.rst

 .. questions::

-   - What are the strenghts and weaknesses of GPUs?
+   - What are the strengths and weaknesses of GPUs?
    - What makes a particular problem suitable for GPU-porting?
    - Why are GPUs so ubiquitous in machine learning applications?